dev-hackmann/air-control-gnome-extension/README.md

    API_URL=your_api_url
    ```

-5. Remember to change `extensionDir` to your path
+5. Remember to change to your path

 ## Usage